VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/FulfillmentCenterConnection.md

 # FulfillmentCenterConnection  ==~object~==

-The `FulfillmentCenterConnection` type represents a connection to a list of fulfillment centers.
+This type represents a connection to a list of fulfillment centers.

 ## Fields